ndiego/block-visibility/readme.txt

 = Will more conditional visibility controls be added in the future? = Yes, and if you have a specific idea of what you would like to see, please submit a feature request in the plugin support forum on WordPress.org.

-= Does this plugin work with the Full Site Editing and block-based themes? = As of version 1.4.0, Block Visibility is supported in the Site Editor, which is provided by Full Site Editing.
-Note that you will currently need the Gutenberg plugin and a Full Site Editing theme to make use of this functionality.
-Full Site Editing is still very much in development and you may find bugs or compatibility issues when using this plugin in the Site Editor.
-If you do, please let us know in the plugin support forum.
-We are committed to ensuring 100% compatibility by the time Full Site Editing is included in WordPress core.
+= Does this plugin work with Full Site Editing? =
+As of version 1.4.0, Block Visibility is supported in the Site Editor, which is available when using a block theme.
+We are committed to ensuring 100% compatibility with all Full Site Editing features.
+If you find bugs or compatibility issues, please let us know in the plugin support forum.

 = Does Block Visibility work with Elementor and other page builders? = No. Block Visibility was designed specifically for the WordPress Block Editor (Gutenberg) and therefore does not work on pages that are controlled by the Elementor editor or another page builder.
 As long as you are editing native WordPress “block” content, Block Visibility will work.